-Standards Issued and Not Yet Add opted Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures Issued in December 2023.
+Standards Issued and Not Yet Adopted Standard Relevant Description Effective Date for 3M Impact and Other Matters Issued in December 2023.
 Requires disaggregated information about a Company's effective tax rate reconciliation as well as information on income taxes paid.
-Year-end December 31, 2025 As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.
-ASU No. 2024-03, Income Statement-Reporting Comprehensive Income- Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses Issued in November 2024.
+2025 As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.
+Reporting Comprehensive Income Issued in November 2024.
 Requires new disclosures providing further detail of a company's income statement expense line items.
-Year-end December 31, 2027 As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.
+2027 As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.